 Cocoa beans or Cocoa comes from the cacao tree or Theobroma (a Greek word that means “food of the gods”) cacao.
 Cocoa beans was the basic ingredient in the ancient times for the production of the chocolate.
-During that period, the chocolates were made in liquid form and people were used to drink it.
+During that period ,chocolates were made in liquid form and people used to drink it.
 Introduction to the chocolates bars happened in 19th Century and their sales grew more rapidly in the early 20th century.
-Till date, it is used to manufacture the chocolates on a very large scale.
+Till date, cocoa beans are prominently used to manufacture the chocolates on a very large scale.

 STAGES FOR PRODUCTION OF COCOA BEANS TO CHOCOLATE BAR

-Now Lets see the Stage wise the process how Chocolate Bar form from Cocoa Beans.
+Now Lets see the Stage wise process of how Chocolate Bar is formed from Cocoa Beans.

 - The period of Cocoa trees is up to 25 to 30 years and it takes up to 5 years to produce the first Cocoa pods.
 The height of the tree is about 30 ft.